-Add to the mix the hundreds of smaller museums which explore in-depth a particular topic and you will have a never-ending list with options what to see each day.
+Add to the mix the hundreds of smaller museums which are dedicated to a particular theme and you will have a never-ending list of options on what to see each day.
 Three of my favourite small thematic museums in Italy are:

 - Museum of the Roman Centuriation in Borgoricco, Province of Padua – a small but interesting museum exploring the history of the Roman grid – a method of land measurement used by the ancient Romans.